mjansen4857/pathplanner/Writerside/topics/pplib-Build-an-Auto.md

                 0.4, # Drive base radius in meters.
 Distance from robot center to furthest module.
                 ReplanningConfig() # Default path replanning config.
 See the API for the options here ),
-            self # Reference to this subsystem to set requirements )
+            self.shouldFlipPath, # Supplier to control path flipping based on alliance color self # Reference to this subsystem to set requirements )

+    def shouldFlipPath():
+        # Boolean supplier that controls when the path will be mirrored for the red alliance
+        # This will flip the path being followed to the red side of the field.
+        # THE ORIGIN WILL REMAIN ON THE BLUE SIDE
+        return DriverStation.getAlliance() == DriverStation.Alliance.kRed
 ```

 </tab>